 Are chicken and turkey necks a choking hazard for dogs?

 Technically speaking, everything a dog puts in his mouth can be a potential chocking hazard.
 That’s why it’s important to:

 - Teach your dog how to safely and politely eat raw chicken and turkey necks

 - Offer your dog the right size neck (chicken vs duck vs turkey)

 To teach your dog how to properly and politely eat a raw chicken, duck, or turkey neck, hold the neck in one hand while you offer it to your pup.
 Let him chew on the other end but keep holding your end, just like I did with Rocky in the picture I shared earlier.

 It’s OK for your dog to only crunch down on the neck a few times, you just don’t want him to swallow it whole.
 The positive side effect of this exercise is that your pup will learn to accept your human hand on his food.
 Great for avoiding possessive behavior around food!

-I’m sharing it here because it shows the pups calmly eating their RMBs (in this case: duck necks from Darwin’s) without any gulping, all while respecting my commands as well as my hand in their bowls.
+I’m sharing this because it shows my dog calmly eating his bone without any gulping, all while respecting my commands as well as my hand.

-Where to buy raw poultry necks for your dog
+Where to buy raw chicken and turkey necks for your dog

 1. Chicken necks at grocery stores